joer14/ThesisPaper/source/08_calc_explanation.md

 \caption{\label{fig:flow1}Example of a typical client server interaction.}
 \end{figure}

-The backend for the application utilizes Python's Flask webframe work.
-Data is stored in postgreSQL and accessed through the sqlalchemy object relational mapping library.
-The frontend interfaces with the server via a stateless RESTful API which enables the exchange of json data.
-Figure \ref{fig:flow1} shows an example of how a client interacts with the backend server currently.
+The back-end for the application utilizes Python's Flask [@flask] webframe work.
+Data is stored in postgreSQL [@pgsql] and accessed through the sqlalchemy object relational mapping library [@sqlalchemy].
+The front-end interfaces with the server via a stateless RESTful API which enables the exchange of JSON data.
+Figure \ref{fig:flow1} shows an example of how a client interacts with the back-end server currently.

 <!--